Chinese Cambodians: Hainanese

 More than 80 percent of the Hainanese people traced their origins from Wenchang county.
-They settled at a established trading settlement at Kampot province and Sihanoukville.
+They settled at an established trading settlement at Kampot province and Sihanoukville.
 Early Hainanese settlers started off as entrepot traders but turned to pepper trading at the end of the 18th century.
 They established pepper plantations in Kampot, and became the dominant Chinese sub-group in that province.
 Smaller Hainanese communities are also found at Sisophon and Sre Ambel.

 In the 1950s, many Hainanese would then move to Phnom Penh, where, in the late 1960s, they monopolized the city's entire hotel and restaurant business.
 Hainanese of more humbler socioeconomic backgrounds operated tailor shops and haberdasheries.
-In 1957 researchers found that many Hainanese of Khmer ancestry from their Khmer mothers and Khmer grandmothers still speak Hainanese fluently.
+In 1957, researchers found that many Hainanese of Khmer ancestry from their Khmer mothers and Khmer grandmothers still speak Hainanese fluently.

-Several prominent Chinese Cambodian tycoons and entrepreneurs are of Hainanese descent: